firemodels/test_bundles/README.md

 Bot and bundle scripts use the github command line tool `gh` to upload and download files to and from a github repo release.
-Bot scripts upload manuals and repo hashes and bundle scripts download these files to generate bundles.
+Bot scripts upload manuals and repo hashes and bundle scripts (if the bot passes all its tests) download these files to generate bundles.
 File uploads are peformed using a `gh` command such as